 Did you know that you could use the address bar to run programs on your computer?

-This is very much possible as all you need to do is just type the program name, including its path its location, you may type c:msofficewinwordwinword.exe.
+This is very much possible as all you need to do type the program name, including its location; you may order c:msofficewinwordwinword.exe.
 This will open Computer MS Word depending upon its location.

-For sending a Web page, while viewing the page, click the File menu, and then click on Send sub-menu, then click either Page by e-mail to send a copy of the page or Link by e-mail to send a short-cut to it.
-This way you can simply send a Web page by e-mail.
-This is also a great option of keeping a site on your record, as it will also facilitate in viewing it offline.
+For sending a Web page, while viewing the page, click the File menu, click on Send sub-menu, and then click either Page by e-mail to send a copy of the page or Link by e-mail a short-cut to it.
+This way, you can send a Web page by e-mail.
+This is also a great option for keeping a site on your record, as it will also facilitate viewing it offline.
 Similarly, it is also easy to send a video clip or an audio clip, which you may find on the Computer Internet.

-Do you feel anxious whether your important emails have reached their destination?
+Do you feel anxious about whether your important emails have reached their destination?

 Adding signatures to your e-mail

 If you send a lot of mail each day, then a repetitive task like signing your name at the end of each mail can be quite tedious.
 It’s easier to create a signature and attach it automatically to every mail that’s sent.
 To do this in Outlook Express, go to Tools > Options > Signatures.
 Then go to New and add the contents of the signature in the Edit Text field.
 Also, select the option of sending the signature automatically with all outgoing messages.
 In case you don’t want to send this with replies or forwards, enable the option, ‘Don’t add signatures to Replies and Forward.’
 For creative signatures, use the opportunity to append a file that contains the signature you have created.
 If you happen to have multiple e-mail accounts, select the store you want to send the signature to.
 To do this, go to Tools > Options > Signatures and click on the Advanced button near the Edit Signature tab.
 A new box will appear saying ‘Advanced Signature Settings’ where you can select the account with which the signature should be automatically added.